-Currently, my income comes from ads revenue, affiliate marketing, freelance writing, book sales, SEO, and website development/ maintenance.
+Currently, my income comes from ad revenue, affiliate marketing, book sales, short-term real estate rentals, and website maintenance.
 If one of these income streams vanished overnight I’d feel it.
 But it wouldn’t cripple me.

 Of course, I only started doing this after losing a big client and having to live off bread and eggs for a month… You live and learn as they say!

 Always carry cash and have multiple sources of money

 Again, learned this one the hard way.
 How to be a digital nomad?
 Always, always have cash (at least $100 USD in clean unmarked notes) and have as many bank cards, credit cards, and prepaid travel cards as you can get.
 Right now I have the following:

 - 2 US debit cards

 - 1 Mexican debit card

 - 1 Transferwise Card

 That’s a total of 7 cards some are from banks, others from the places where clients pay money to me.
 Why so many?
 Because when I first left home I only had 1 bank card and I lost it.
 I had 3 weeks with no bank card and no way of accessing my money.
 I had to rely on my parents sending me money via Western Union (yes I did pay them back) until I could get a replacement sent out.
 I can’t even begin to tell you how stressful this situation was.
 I’ve also helped out friends in a similar situation.
 It’s one of the downsides to being a digital nomad, and also a freelancer.